brettferdosi/goftam/README.md

 Typing a punctuation mark or symbol commits the in-progress composition, selecting the currently highlighted candidate, then inserts the (potentially translated) symbol.
 Typing a numeric digit while there is no composition in progress inserts a translated version of the digit.

 Goftam supports a bypass mode that inputs keystrokes directly, without transliteration.
-Press `shift-commmand-space` to toggle transliteration bypass.
+Press `shift-commmand-space`  while you have a text box selected to toggle transliteration bypass.
 In bypass mode, the Goftam icon in the menu bar becomes faded.

 In non-bypass input modes, typing `shift-space` will insert a [zero-width non-joiner character](https://en.wikipedia.org/wiki/Zero-width_non-joiner), which is useful for various scripts and languages.